Automated cultivation of biomass

 Biology as inspiration

 The bionics team is now also looking more closely at photosynthesis.
-At Hannover Messe 2022, Festo presents the PhotoBionicCell project as an example of industrial biologisation.
+At Hannover Messe 2022, Festo demonstrated the PhotoBionicCell project as an example of industrial biologisation.
 With the innovative photobioreactor, algae can be automatically cultivated and their growth controlled.
 The algae cells, through photosynthesis in their chloroplasts, convert sunlight, carbon dioxide and water into oxygen and chemical energy carriers or organic recyclable materials.
 With automation technology from Festo, e.g. for optimal gassing and mixing, algae can absorb one hundred times more carbon dioxide than land plants such as trees or maize.

 Biological recyclables for climate-neutral end products